google/comprehensive-rust/src/chromium/interoperability-with-cpp/using-cxx-in-chromium.md

 such a keyword, and is [controversial][1], but strictly, bringing any foreign code into a Rust binary can cause unexpected behavior from Rust's perspective.

-The narrow answer lies in the diagram at the top of this page --- behind the scenes, CXX generates Rust `unsafe` and `extern "C"` functions just like we did manually in the previous section.
+The narrow answer lies in the diagram at the top of [this page][2] --- behind the scenes, CXX generates Rust `unsafe` and `extern "C"` functions just like we did manually in the previous section.